2013 Subaru Impreza Interior

 - "A relatively low beltline means you won't have that sunk-in-the-bathtub feeling that's becoming so popular on new cars these days, and with small changes like having the side mirrors attached to the doors rather than the A-pillars, visibility from the driver's seat is superb." -- Autoblog (2012)

 The 2013 Subaru Impreza comes standard with a four-speaker stereo with a USB port, Bluetooth audio streaming and phone connectivity and an auxiliary input jack.
-A backup camera, automatic climate control, moonroof, navigation and two premium stereo systems are optional or available on higher trims.
+A backup camera, automatic climate control, a moonroof, navigation and two premium stereo systems are optional or available on higher trims.

 The Impreza earns points from reviewers for its user-friendly climate controls, as well as its easy-to-use navigation option.
 However, one reviewer was let down by his test car’s stereo system, noting poor sound quality and touch-screen controls that were difficult to use.
 Another reviewer says that some switchgear, such as the buttons for the heated front seats, are awkwardly placed.